EOSC-synergy/service-qa-baseline/README.md

-The Common Service Quality Assurance Baseline Criteria _establishes the minimum viable set of quality requirements_ provides an initial approach to service quality assessment, meant to be applied in the integration process of the services existing under the EOSC-Synergy project, which eventually will be accessible as part of the EOSC offerings.
+The Common Service Quality Assurance Baseline Criteria _establishes the minimum viable set of quality requirements_ provides an initial approach to Service Quality Assurance, meant to be applied in the integration process of the services existing under the EOSC-Synergy project, which eventually will be accessible as part of the EOSC offerings.
 In order to discern among them, the [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)